thebatmanbeginning/Alumni-Management/README.md

 ### File Descriptions:
 - **`alumni.py`**: Contains functions for alumni to register, view available events, and register for events with seat availability.
 - **`admin.py`**: Manages administrative functions like adding students to the `students` table and managing event details.
-- **`computer_project.py`**: The main entry point that launches the system by prompting users to log in as Admin or Alumni.
+- **`Alumni_management.py`**: This is the main entry point that launches the system by prompting users to log in as Admin or Alumni.
 - **`utils.py`**: Provides shared utility functions, including:
   - **`is_valid_email`**: Validates email format.
   - **`login`**: Guides user login by role.